Sloan Equity and Inclusion in STEM Introductory Courses

 We address this problem in a new way with a sustained multi-institutional, multi-disciplinary STEM education research and development collaboration.
 This collaboration is motivated by a clear-eyed, openly stated focus on equity and inclusion in large foundational courses as the central goal of the reform process, harnessing a higher level of collective passion from the students, faculty, staff, and administrators who participate.
+We believe we can achieve more together than we can alone.
 We will help to define a new standard for STEM reform projects: a class cannot be successful unless it is equitable and inclusive.

 To recognize this focus, we call the project SEISMIC, for “Sloan Equity and Inclusion in STEM Introductory Courses.”
 SEISMIC takes advantage of efforts already underway on many university campuses, drawing together a close, multifaceted collaboration of STEM reform communities from 10 large public research universities.
 Participants connect through parallel data analyses and data sharing, coordinated experiments, continuous exchange of speakers and graduate student researchers, and extended annual meetings.
 Parallel analyses and data sharing focus on studies of equity and inclusion and STEM persistence across all institutions.
 Coordinated experimentation is explored across multiple campuses and in multiple disciplines.
 Our continuous exchange of speakers and annual meetings accelerate research, build community, enhance the spread of ideas, and reinforce our focus on equity and inclusion as a central metric for STEM reform success.